 - 1. Identify the source of the water infiltration or moisture and shut off or isolate the source. - 2.
 Determine if the source of the water is clean or dirty.
 Clean water is potable, domestic water, de-ionized or distilled water.
-Dirty water contains chemicals or pollution such as sewage. - 3.
+Dirty water, or non-potable water, contains chemicals or pollution such as sewage. - 3.
 Determine the scope of the moisture damage.
 The Facilities Mgmt.
-Supervisor will determine if there is adequate personal and resources to conduct the clean up or if the outside remediation company (ACR) should be contacted.
-ACR will also be contacted for remediation of dirty water. - 4.
-Conduct a general inventory of damaged areas, room numbers, type of room and general equipment in the room. - 5.
-The following are general guidelines for specific clean water damaged building materials: - a.
-Ceiling Tiles: Discard and replace - b.
-Carpet (rolled wall to wall): Removal all furniture and cabinets sitting on wet carpet.
-Remove water with extraction vacuum and put out air movers (floor drying fans).
-Be aware that some buildings have asbestos tile under carpeting so always check with Environmental Health & Safety before pulling up rolled carpet. - c.
-Carpet (squares or tiles): Remove all furniture, however the water based glue that is used for carpet squares will usually dissolve and prevent the carpet from adhering to the floor and will need to be removed and fans should be put out to dry the concrete floor.
-The carpet squares can be replaced once the concrete is dry. - d.
-Non-Carpeted Flooring (vinyl, ceramic or linoleum tile or concrete): Vacuum or damp wipe with water and mild detergent, put out air movers and allow to dry. - e.
-Baseboard/Cove Base: Remove all baseboards on walls or built-in cabinets that came in contact with water.
+Supervisor will determine if there are adequate personnel and resources to conduct the cleanup, or if an outside remediation company should be contacted.
+The outside remediation company shall also be contacted for remediation of dirty water beyond Harper College's abilities. - 4.
+Conduct a general inventory of damaged area(s), room number(s), type of room(s), and general equipment in the room. - 5.
+The following are general guidelines for specific clean water damaged building materials: - o Ceiling Tiles: Discard and replace. - Carpet (rolled wall to wall/ broadloom): Remove all furniture and cabinets sitting on wet carpet.
+Remove water with extraction vacuum and put out air movers (floor drying fans). - Be aware that some buildings have asbestos tile under carpeting so always check with Environmental Health & Safety before pulling up rolled carpet. - Carpet (squares or tiles): Remove all furniture.
+The water-based glue that is used for carpet squares will usually dissolve and prevent the carpet from adhering to the floor and will need to be removed.
+Fans shall be placed around the affected area to dry the concrete floor.
+The carpet squares can be replaced once the concrete is dry. - Non-Carpeted Flooring (vinyl, ceramic or linoleum tile or concrete): Vacuum or damp wipe with water and mild detergent, put out air movers and allow to dry. - Baseboard/Cove Base: Remove all baseboards on walls or built-in cabinets that came in contact with water.
 Try to pull down when removing baseboard to prevent further wall damage.
-Removed baseboard can be thrown away. - f.
-Books and Papers: All items that cannot be dried will be put aside for inventory and review by the items owner.
-Only the owner should discard of these items.
-It is recommended that non-valuable materials should be discarded.
-Digital photos should be taken of important documents and the originals should be discarded.
-For items with high monetary or sentimental value the restoration company (ACR) will be consulted.
+Removed baseboard can be thrown away.